COVID-19 UPDATE: The Harris Center building will be closed to visitors until further notice. Our trails and grounds remain open.

 If you or anyone in your household is experiencing flu-like symptoms, do not go to public places, even trails and conservation lands.
 If you must stay home, take heart: there is still plenty of nature to be enjoyed in your own yard or from your front stoop.

 Keep close to home, and choose quieter spots or quieter times of day for your outings.

 Keep your distance.

-Only hike with members of your own household and stay at least six feet from other hikers at all times, even at trailheads and vistas.
+Stay at least six feet from other hikers at all times, and wear a mask whenever you must pass by other hikers.
 If a parking lot is crowded when you arrive, go somewhere else.

 Keep your dogs on leash.